 This is the most convenient way to get a lot of sightseeing done with kids.
 Also, it is flexible, and you don’t have to wait for anyone.
 If you want to go somewhere else or if you want to make a stop in the middle for food or anything else, you can do so freely.

-Just make sure that when you negotiate the rate, you tell the driver beforehand everything that you expect from the ride so that there are no surprises.
+IMPORTANT TIP: Make sure that when you negotiate the rate, you tell the driver beforehand everything that you expect from the ride so that there are no surprises.

-Eateries in And Around Pattaya
+Eateries in and Around Pattaya